-We again fit a linear mixed-effects model to explore the interaction between sentence type and age group.
-In this case, since we observed such striking differences in time-course, we added a third predictor to our model: time window (Table 2).4 We defined two windows based on the pattern of data seen in Figure 6, bisecting the window of analysis explored in Experiment 1.
+Experiment 1.
 The early window spanned from 300 to 1300 ms following the point of disambiguation, and the late window spanned from 1300 to 2300 ms following the point of disambiguation.
-Results of this model indicate a significant effect of sentence type, with significantly fewer participants looking to the target picture in response to negative sentences compared to positive sentences ($\beta = -.22$, p < .001).
-There were significant 3-way interactions between age group, sentence type, and time window for four-year-olds ($\beta = .37$, p < .001) and adults ($\beta = .19$, p < .05), and a marginally significant three-way interaction for three-year-olds ($\beta = .13$, p = .06), indicating that in response to negative sentences, older children and adults showed an increase in looks to the target specifically in the later window of time.
+We then fit a linear mixed effects model to test the interaction between sentence type, age group, and time window.4 Because our time windows were set post hoc, we interpret statistical significance in this model with caution.
+Coefficients for this model are shown in Table 2.
+Results of this model suggest a significant effect of sentence type, with significantly fewer participants looking to the target picture in response to negative sentences compared to positive sentences ($\beta = -.22$, p < .001).
+There were significant 3-way interactions between age group, sentence type, and time window for four-year-olds ($\beta = .36$, p < .001) and adults ($\beta = .19$, p < .05), and a marginally significant three-way interaction for three-year-olds ($\beta = .13$, p = .06), suggesting that in response to negative sentences, older children and adults showed an increase in looks to the target specifically in the later window of time.